ShieldInTheField/ShieldInTheField/README.md

 On the software side, I’m focused on:

 - **Expanding from bare-metal to kernel-level development**
-- Understanding how embedded software can serve beyond automation — in systems programming, OS-level tooling, or device abstraction
+- Understanding how embedded software can serve beyond automation, in systems programming, OS-level tooling, or device abstraction

 ---